-This Circular can be accessed on www.gov.ie.
+This Circular can be accessed on gov.ie.

-Language-based criteria for recognition as a Gaeltacht primary school: Self-monitoring the school's progress in fulfilling the language-based criteria to strengthen immersion education

-eau cation •

-The language-based criteria for a Gaeltacht 1 2 3 4

-primary school to be implemented progress made being implemented implemented

-1 Implement a two-year total-immersion

-programme through Irish in infant classes,

-during which no English will be taught

-2 Implement a total-immersion approach, where

-all areas of learning, apart from English, will be

-taught through Irish

-3 Deliver high-quality educational experiences

-through Irish to all pupils focusing particular

-attention on the differentiated language needs

-of native Irish speakers4 as well as learners of

-Irish

-4 Develop a whole-school action plan for

-improvement that will: a)

-a) set out how the school will ensure the use ~,

-of Irish as the language of communication, instruction and socialisation within the

-school and 1.

-b)

-b) communicate and promote the benefits of learning Irish and learning through Irish to

-the school community (principal, staff,

-pupils, parents and board of management)

-5 Review the quality of educational provision

-3 through Irish to ensure continuous improvement

-through the school self-evaluation (SSE)

-process

-6 Provide Irish-language learning experiences in

-accordance with the L1 learning outcomes in

-the Primary Language Curriculum for

-Gaeltacht and Irish-medium schools

-7 Use Irish-language resources to support the

-teaching of all curricular areas through Irish,

-apart from the English curriculum

-8 Deliver curricular, co-curricular, and extra-

-curricular activities (where provided) through

-Irish

-9 Support their school community in the

-language-planning process (under the

-Gaeltacht Act 2012) by contributing to the use

-and maintenance of Irish in the school and local

-Gaeltacht community

-10 Prioritise the use of Irish in communicating

-with parents, the local community and other

-parties

-11 Establish useful and mutually-beneficial

-language and cultural links with local Irish-

-medium early-years settings (naíonraí)
+Language-based criteria for recognition as a Gaeltacht primary school: Self-monitoring the school's progress in fulfilling the language-based criteria to stre strengthen immersion education The language-based criteria 1 2 3 for a Gaeltacht primary school to be implemented progress made being implemented 1 Implement a two-year total- immersion programme 4 through Irish in infant classes, during which no English will be taught 2 Implement a total-immersion approach, where all areas of learning, apart from English, will be taught through Irish 3 Deliver high-quality educational experiences through Irish to all pupils focusing particular attention on the differentiated language needs of native Irish speakers 5 as well as learners of Irish 4 Develop a whole-school action plan for improvement that will: a) set out how the school will ensure the use of Irish as the language of communication, instruction and socialisation within the school and a) b) communicate and promote the benefits of learning Irish and learning through Irish to the school community (principal, staff, pupils, parents and board of management) b) 5 Review the quality of educational provision through Irish to ensure continuous improvement through the school self-evaluation (SSE) process 6 Provide Irish-language learning experiences in accordance with

-&lt;sup>3 A total-immersion programme in infant classes means that the learning environment operates solely through Irish and the teaching of English will commence from first class.
+4 A total-immersion programme in infant classes means that the learning environment operates solely through Irish and the teaching of English will commence from first class.
 This enables the fuller development of children's Irish-language capacities in infant classes.

-4 A native speaker of Irish is defined as a child who is raised through Irish in an Irish-language community and whose parents speak Irish as the main language of communication in the home, such being declared at the point of enrolment for school (Policy on Gaeltacht Education 2017-2022, p 11)
+5 A native speaker of Irish is defined as a child who is raised through Irish in an Irish-language community and whose parents speak Irish as the main language of communication in the home, such being declared at the point of enrolment for school (Policy on Gaeltacht Education, p 11)